phueb/WikiNeighbors/README.md

 ![Example Screenshot](example.png)

-A Flask-based web application for showing nearest neighbors for words in Wikipedia word-document co-occurrence space.
+A browse application built with Python `flask` for exploring neares neighbors for words in Wikipedia word-document co-occurrence space.

 ## Usage

+The app is running on a server owned by the [UIUC Learning & Language Lab](http://learninglanguagelab.org/), and can be accessed via the university network [here](http://130.126.181.53:5000/).

 Before retrieving neighbors, a similarity matrix must be built.
 There are various choices available to the user: